logosteach/python-with-a-worldview/example_001.md

 Quick explanation for beginners:

-    * def starts the function definition
+•  def tells Python you’re creating a new function
-    * cm_to_inches is the function name (choose clear, descriptive names!)
+•  cm_to_inches is the name you choose (make it descriptive!)
-•	(cm) is the parameter — the value passed into the function
+•  (cm) is the parameter — the value you give the function when you call it
-•	return sends the calculated result back to where the function was called
+•  return is how the function sends an answer back
-•	You can store the returned value in a variable or use it directly in print()
+•  You can store the result in a variable or use it directly

 © LogoTeach 2026 — All Rights Reserved